-In response to shareholder feedback, the Company established a separate Compensation Committee from the previous Compensation, Nominating and Corporate Governance Committee in order to strengthen governance and create a further focus on executive compensation and other areas within the purview of the Compensation Committee.
 The Compensation Committee is appointed by the Board and has responsibilities related to the compensation of the Company's directors, officers, and employees and the development and administration of the Company's compensation plans.
-For details on the Compensation Committee's oversight of the executive compensation program, see the section above titled "Compensation, Committee".
+For details on the Compensation Committee's oversight of the executive compensation program, see the section above titled "Compensation Committee".
 Our Compensation Committee consists solely of independent members of the Board.

 The Compensation Committee reviews all compensation paid to our executive officers, including our named executive officers.
 The Chief Executive Officer evaluates and provides to the Compensation Committee performance assessments and compensation recommendations.
-While the Chief Executive Officer discusses her recommendations with the Compensation Committee, she does not participate in the deliberations concerning her own compensation matters without the Chief Executive Officer present during discussions of the Chief Executive Officer's compensation.
+While the Chief Executive Officer discusses her recommendations with the Compensation Committee, she does not participate in the deliberations concerning her own compensation.
+More specifically, the Compensation Committee discusses and makes final recommendations to the Board with respect to executive compensation matters without the Chief Executive Officer present during discussions of the Chief Executive Officer's compensation.
 From time to time, various other members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, provide financial or other background information or advice or otherwise participate in the Compensation Committee meetings.